The best video games of 2022 | CNN Underscored

 One of the highest-profile horror games to be released this year, The Callisto Protocol has some serious pedigree behind it.
 The Striking Distance Studios-developed game is directed by Dead Space co-creator Glen Schofield, and there are plenty of similarities between the two games — from the satisfying dismemberment mechanics to the minimalistic on-screen interface and unique death animations.
 Critical reception for The Callisto Protocol has been polarizing, but it makes for a nice appetizer before EA's Dead Space remake arrives next year.

-Teenage Mutant Ninja Turtles Shredder’s Revenge proves that there's nothing wrong with sticking to the basics.
-Inspired by the 90s Konami arcade games based on the beloved turtles, developer Tribute Games keeps things simple while making clever touches to the beat ‘em up formula.
-This includes a wider array of offensive and defensive movies alongside the ability to play as April O’Neil, Master Splinter, Casey Jones in addition to the original four turtles.
-Then there’s the fantastic presentation, which features the original voice actors from the 90s animated series and a soundtrack that includes notable rappers like Mega Ran and Ghostface Killah.
+Teenage Mutant Ninja Turtles: Shredder’s Revenge proves that there's nothing wrong with sticking to the basics.
+Inspired by the '90s Konami arcade games based on the beloved turtles, developer Tribute Games keeps things simple while making clever touches to the beat-'em-up formula.
+This includes a wider array of offensive and defensive movies alongside the ability to play as April O’Neil, Master Splinter and Casey Jones in addition to the original four turtles.
+Then there’s the fantastic presentation, which features the original voice actors from the '90s animated series and a soundtrack that includes notable rappers like Mega Ran and Ghostface Killah.

 Performance issues aside, Pokémon Scarlet and Violet do a great job ushering in the ninth generation of the beloved monster-catching franchise.
 Similar to last year’s Pokémon Legends: Arceus, this new mainline entry takes place in an open world region called Paldea where you can freely explore and engage with wild Pokémon in ways that previously weren't possible.
 Players can even engage in boss-like battles against new, larger Pokémon known as Titans, and there's a lovable new cast of characters to get to know.